Curating the City: Legacy Businesses

 - Less than 25 full-time employees.

-This grant program has been made possible thanks to funding from Wells Fargo.
+This pilot grant program was made possible thanks to funding from Wells Fargo.

 To date, we have awarded $50,000 in grants over two funding rounds.
 We are not currently accepting applications.
 Should funds become available this year, we will notify the public on our website, social media, and direct emails to legacy business owners who sign up for our legacy business network email list.